 The motor can be started from a remote location by momentarily opening a contact connected to an automatic device.

 EMERGENCY START

-The motor can be started manually by using the emergency push button.
-This button can be maintained in a closed position.
+The motor can be started manually by using the emergency handle.
+This handle can be maintained in a closed position.

 Important: to avoid damaging the contactor, it is recommended to start the motor in this manner: